 By Shane Paladin, CEO of Siteimprove

-According to the World Health Organization, 15% of the world’s population has some form of disability and for many, this impacts how they can access the digital world.
+According to this World Health Organization study, 15% of the world’s population has some form of disability and for many, this impacts how they can access the digital world.
 Too often, consumers with disabilities have been ignored by businesses.
 But brands are starting to realize that defining consumer demographics through an inclusive lens is not only a legal obligation – it is a business imperative in an evolving market.
 Here’s why.

 - A Growing Market